math-comp/math-comp/etc/ANNOUNCE-github.md

 https://github.com/math-comp/math-comp and accepts bug reports and pull requests via the standard github interface.

-Users of the library are encouraged to join the organization an place (or mirror) their projects in the organization name space.
+Users of the library are encouraged to join the organization and place (or mirror) their projects in the organization name space.
 The immediate gain is discoverability.
 The more long term deal we propose is that the impact of non backward compatibile changes in the Mathematical Components library will be carefully assessed on all the mature projects part of the organization.
 In